apawlik/2015-02-11-idcc15/index.md

 ---
 layout: lesson
-root: ../..
+root: .
-title: Introducing the Shell
+title: Usin APIs to access life science data available on the web
 ---

 title: Data Carpentry: using APIs to access life science data available on the web